paulo-coelho/iot-sim/README.md

   - Battery levels
   - Network latency
   - Drop rates
+  - Coordinates
-- Simulation of atypical behaviors ("disasters") (see `scenarios/disaster-model.json`)
+- Simulation of atypical behaviors or any event that changes the initial values (see `scenarios/event-model.json`)
+  - Events can be transient or permanent
   - Received by device via CoAP POST requests

+## TODO

-- Orchestration of multiple devices (early development stage)
+- Orchestration of multiple devices:
+  - Start/stop multiple device simulations
+  - Manage sequence of events across devices
+  - Aggregate data from multiple devices (MQTT?)

 ## Requirements